 2. Wait For Approval

-Guidestar takes between 1-2 days to review your request for access to your organization’s page.
+It could take up to 2-3 business days to review your request for access to your organization’s page.
 Once you’re cleared, you’ll receive a confirmation email.

-3. Begin Creating Your Profile
+3. Begin Updating Your Profile

 After you receive the confirmation email, you’re given immediate access your organization’s profile.
 From here, choose how much information you want to share with the public.
 This can include any of the following: